 - Elevate the head of your bed 6 inches with blocks.
-Gravity helps prevent reflux.
+Gravity helps prevent reflex.

 - Don’t eat large meals.
 Eating a lot of food at one time increases the amount of acid needed to digest it.
 Eat smaller, more frequent meals throughout the day.

-- Avoid fatty or greasy foods, chocolate, caffeine, mints or mint-flavoured foods, spicy foods, citrus, and tomato-based foods.
+- Avoid fatty or greasy foods, chocolate, caffeine, mints or mint-flavored foods, spicy foods, citrus, and tomato-based foods.
 These foods decrease the competence of the LES.

 - Avoid drinking alcohol.
 Alcohol increases the likelihood that acid from your stomach will back up.